Wilhelmsburg station

 Wilhelmsburg station is a rapid transit station on the Harburg S-Bahn line and is served by trains on the Hamburg S-Bahn network.
 The railway station is located in the quarter Wilhelmsburg in the Hamburg-Mitte borough of the Free and Hanseatic City of Hamburg, Germany.

 Wilhelmsburg station is listed as a Bf (Bahnhof) (rail station), a place where trains may start, end or change directions, and that has at least one set of points.
-The station is managed by DB Station&Service, a subsiary of German railway company Deutsche Bahn AG.
+The station is managed by DB Station&Service, a subsidiary of German railway company Deutsche Bahn AG.

 History

 The Cöln-Mindener Eisenbahn started its service on the Rollbahn line on December 1, 1872.
 In 1983 — after 10 years of construction, the first part of Hamburg's southern S-Bahn line from Central Station toward Harburg were completed and opened with the new Wilhelmsburg station.

 In connection with Hamburg IBA 2013 (Internationale Bauausstellung), the station was substantially renovated, with a new bridge, entrance and platform roof.